Mr-Smyth/circles/README.md

 [Back to Index](#index)
-## Edit Siblings Page
+## Edit / Add Siblings Page
 ### Step 4 of 5
-This page is reachable only from completing the Edit Parents page.
+This page is reachable from completing or skipping the edit spouse / partner page.
 The page includes common site navigation and a reduced logo pushed to the top left.
 The page will display the Siblings of the person being edited, in a row of links, within a top seperated window.
-These links are clickable and when clicked, will change the person being edited, to the person who was just clicked.
+These links are clickable and when clicked, ****** UPDATE HERE******.

 Below this window is a blank form, which will allow the user to add a sibling or partner for the person being edited.
-Once added, a new spouse or partner will be immediatly displayed at the top of the page.
+Once added, a new spouse or partner will be displayed at the top of the page.
-Clicking Add Sibling will first force Circles to search for a match, if a match is found then that found person will become a sibling of the person being edited.
-A check is also done to find any siblings of the found sibling.
-If any exist
+Clicking Add Sibling will first force Circles to search for a match.
-Then the person being edited is linked to them also as a sibling, and they are each linked to the person being edited. **This is important, as obviously your brothers brother is also your brother right?**
 If no match is found, then the entered information will be used to create a new person, who will be a spouse of the person being edited.
+if a match is found then that found person will become a sibling of the person being edited.
+The found sibling is then removed from all children arrays in the DB, as they will be reassigned the correct parents from the form, and then added as children of them.
+This approach reduces the risk of duplicating foriegn keys in redundant or non related documents.
+A list of all possible siblings is then gathered including siblings of siblings and siblings of the sibling being added, if they had any existing siblings.
+A check is then done to add a list of siblings to each sibling, but each sibling that is added must have at least one parent in common with the sibling hes being added to.
+Unfortunately on larger more complex sibling lists where they span accross half siblings of half siblings, this check can take
+10 to 15 seconds in extreme cases.
+But the user is kept informed that the work is in process.
+Providing this valuable logic, takes a lot of the head breaking work out of adding each sibling individually.
+So for example, with this intelligent approach to adding siblings, adding one sibling will automatically add their 5 other siblings as siblings of you and you of them, so long as you have at least one matching parent.

 Circles will then return the user to the edit Sibling page, so more relevant partners may be added.
-When the user is finished with this stage, clicking Skip / Next, will take the user to step 4
+When the user is finished with this stage, clicking Skip / Next, will take the user to step 4, as long as the person has a spouse or partner.

 [Back to Index](#index)
 ## Edit Children Page
+### Step 5 of 5
+This page is reachable from completing or skipping the edit sibling page, and only when the person being edited has an existing spouse or partner.
+The page includes common site navigation and a reduced logo pushed to the top left.
+The page will display the Children of the person being edited, in a row of links, within a top seperated window.
+These links are clickable and when clicked, ****** UPDATE HERE******.

+Below this window is a blank form, which will allow the user to add a Child for the person being edited.
+Once added, the new child will be displayed at the top of the page.

+On clicking Add this child, Circles will search the DB for a match, if none is found, a new person will be created and linked to the selected parents and to the other children (if any) as siblings.
+If a match is found in the DB, fistly that found child will have their id removed from all children arrays in the DB, as they will be reassigned the correct parents from the form, and then added as children of them.
+This approach reduces the risk of duplicating foriegn keys in redundant or non related documents.
+The found child is then updated with the correct siblings and parents

+Circles will then return the user to the edit Sibling page, so more relevant partners may be added.
+When the user is finished with this stage, clicking Done will return the user to the persons circle page.

 [Back to Index](#index)